1938 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1938 Proof Wheat Penny Value

-The 1938 Proof Wheat Penny is a special collector issue, with only 14,734 proof coins minted exclusively at the Philadelphia Mint.
-These coins were never intended for circulation; instead, they were distributed to collectors and government officials.
+The 1938 Proof wheat penny is a special collector issue with only 14,734 specimens struck, exclusively at the Philadelphia Mint.
+These coins were never released into circulation — they were sold directly to collectors and distributed as presentation pieces.

 1938 Proof Wheat Penny (RD) Price/Grade Chart